bluerobotics/bluePLM/README.md

 Native SolidWorks integration with toolbar buttons and task pane.

-**Features:** Check out/in from toolbar • File status in task pane • Auto read-only mode • Custom properties sync
+**Features:**
+- Check out/in directly from the SolidWorks toolbar
+- Task pane showing file status, version, and state
+- Automatic read-only mode for files not checked out by you
+- Custom properties sync with BluePLM metadata
+- Check-in dialog with version notes

 **Installation:**
 1. Download `BluePLM.SolidWorks.dll` from [releases](https://github.com/bluerobotics/blue-plm/releases)
 2. Run as admin: `RegAsm.exe /codebase BluePLM.SolidWorks.dll`
-3. Enable in SolidWorks: Tools → Add-ins
+3. Restart SolidWorks and enable from Tools → Add-ins

 See [SolidWorks Add-in README](solidworks-addin/README.md) for details.